-Ownership of stock or partnership interest.
-In determining whether an individual owns, directly or indirectly, any of the outstanding stock of a corporation or an interest in a partnership, the following rules apply.
+Ownership of stock.
+In determining whether an individual owns, directly or indirectly, any of the outstanding stock of a corporation, the following rules apply.

 Rule 1.
-Stock or a partnership interest owned directly or indirectly by or for a corporation, partnership, estate, or trust is considered owned proportionately by or for its shareholders, partners, or beneficiaries.
-(However, for a partnership interest owned by or for a C corporation, this applies only to shareholders who own, directly or indirectly, 5% or more in value of the stock of the corporation.)
+Stock owned, directly or indirectly, by or for a corporation, partnership, estate, or trust is considered owned proportionately by or for its shareholders, partners, or beneficiaries.

 Rule 2.
-An individual is considered as owning the stock owned directly or indirectly by or for his or her family.
+An individual is considered as owning the stock owned, directly or indirectly, by or for his or her family.
 Family includes only brothers and sisters, half-brothers and half-sisters, spouse, ancestors, and lineal descendants.

 Rule 3.
-An individual owning (other than by applying rule 2) any stock in a corporation is considered to own the stock owned directly or indirectly by or for his or her partner.
+An individual owning (other than by applying rule 2) any stock in a corporation is considered to own the stock owned, directly or indirectly, by or for his or her partner.

 Rule 4.
-For purposes of applying rule 1, 2, or 3, treat stock or a partnership interest constructively owned by a person under rule 1 as actually owned by that person.
-Do not treat stock or a partnership interest constructively owned by an individual under rule 2 or 3 as owned by the individual for reapplying rule 2 or 3 to make another person the constructive owner of the stock or partnership interest.
+For purposes of applying rule 1, 2, or 3, treat stock constructively owned by a person under rule 1 as actually owned by that person.
+Do not treat stock constructively owned by an individual under rule 2 or 3 as owned by the individual for reapplying rule 2 or 3 to make another person the constructive owner of the stock.